ArturTomasiak/DebugPrintLib/readme.md

 )(x)
 ```

-the print_one(x) macro chooses a function based on recieved argument type via C11's _Generic keyword
+the print_one(x) macro chooses a function based on received argument type via C11's _Generic keyword

 ```c
 #define args_1(WHAT, X) (WHAT(X))